-Sleep is, if not equally as important, a very close contender.
+But sleep is, if not equally as important, a very close contender.

 But what does sleep have to do with obesity?
-Again, I’m glad you asked.

 With all of the health issues, as well as the general quality of life concerns that come along with obesity, it seems to me that sleep should be a major concern for parents.

 However, every day I hear people advising new parents with what I’m sure is meant to be reassuring rhetoric, but I must admit, given the evidence, I find it really upsetting.

 “Babies sleep when they want to sleep.
 Don’t force it.”

 “Not sleeping is totally normal for a baby.”

 “Just follow your baby’s lead.
 They know how much sleep they need.”

 Can you imagine this same kind of talk if it was concerning baby’s diet?

 “Babies know what’s healthy to eat.
 Just follow their lead.”